159 Cook Street – Hampton Court Apartments

 159 Cook Street was designed and built in 1913 by architect George C. Mesher for Dr. Arthur Pallant, who intended to live in one of the apartments while renting out the other apartments to upscale tenants.

-Architect George C. Mesher designed this building with 18 apartments.
+Architect George C. Mesher designed this building in 1913 with 18 apartments.
 It is now 16 residential strata condominiums.

 Here is a map showing the location of 159 Cook Street: